John Oliver Produces Harassment Ad for Donald Trump To Watch With Bill O’Reilly

 A psychologist and radio host, Walsh insists O’Reilly reneged on an earlier offer to secure her a lucrative job on the network after she declined his invitation to join him in his hotel suite after a dinner in early 2013.

-“I’m told that they are taking it seriously, and they are going to do the investigation that’s legally required of them,” said Walsh’s attorney Lisa Bloom.
+“I’m told that they are taking it seriously, and they are going to do the investigation that’s legally required of them,” said Walsh’s attorney, Lisa Bloom.

 In a statement, O’Reilly previously argued that he is unfairly being targeted because of his status.

-Among the companies that have already pulled ads from the show are BMW of North America, Allstate, French pharmaceuticals maker Sanofi SA, direct marketer Constant Contact, men’s clothing company Untuckit and mutual fund operator T. Rowe Price.
+Among the companies that have already pulled ads from the show are BMW of North America, Allstate, French pharmaceuticals maker Sanofi SA, direct marketer Constant Contact, men’s clothing company Untuckit, and mutual fund operator T. Rowe Price.

-The top-rated news cable channel in the country, Fox News also recently suffered a black-eye when founding Chairman Roger Ailes was forced to resign in the wake of a series of harassment allegations similar to those now faced by O’Reilly.
+The top-rated news cable channel in the country, Fox News also recently suffered a black eye when founding Chairman Roger Ailes was forced to resign in the wake of a series of harassment allegations similar to those now faced by O’Reilly.

 Earlier this month, Democratic political consultant and network contributor Julie Roginsky sued the station and Ailes, accusing them of denying her a permanent hosting job after she rebuffed Ailes’ sexual advances.